DavidMercier/NIMS/doc/models.rst

    :scale: 45 %
    :align: center

-   *Evolution of epsilon in function of the power law exponent m of the unloading curve.*
+   *Evolution of epsilon as a function of the power law exponent m of the unloading curve.*

 :math:`0.72` should be most applicable for a Berkovich indenter, which is more like a cone than a paraboloid of revolution.
 But, Oliver and Pharr concluded after